inkle/ink/Documentation/WritingWithInk.md

 (...with one caveat; you can't start an option's text with a `{`, as it'll look like a conditional.)

+(...but the caveat has a caveat, if you escape a whitespace `\ ` before your `{` ink will recognise it as text.)

 #### Examples

-Lists can be used inside loops to create the appearance of intelligent, state-tracking gameplay without particular effort.
+Alternatives can be used inside loops to create the appearance of intelligent, state-tracking gameplay without particular effort.

 Here's a one-knot version of whack-a-mole.
 Note we use once-only options, and a fallback, to ensure the mole doesn't move around, and the game will always end.